-This EPF withdrawal form is used to apply for final settlement of the accumulated corpus in a member’s EPF accounts.
+The PF withdrawal form 19 is used to apply for the final settlement of the accumulated corpus in a member’s EPF accounts.
 Individuals who have retired or left their jobs can apply for settlement with this form.
-One can apply with an EPF withdrawal form online; however, a primary requisite is that such member shall at least be unemployed for 2 months.
+To apply for the same, a primary requisite is that such members shall at least be unemployed for 2 months.

 - EPF Form 5